JarbasAl/mycroft-catalan.conf/readme.md

 Mycroft-core is packaged with a older version of lingua_franca, the migration to 0.3.0 has been started and should make it into the next major release of mycroft

 0.3.X is incompatible with 0.2.X, which means we need to update mycroft-core to use the catalan translation

+The instructions bellow will change your mycroft-core code to [@chance](https://github.com/ChanceNCounter)'s personal copy of the source code,  [@chance](https://github.com/ChanceNCounter) is one of the most active developers for lingua franca

 NOTE:
 - check [Pull Request#2772](https://github.com/MycroftAI/mycroft-core/pull/2772), if it is merged you DO NOT need to make changes described bellow